JanssenProject/jans/docs/cedarling.md

 * `std_out` - write logs synchronously to std_out
 * `lock` - periodically POST logs to Jans Lock Server `/audit` endpoint for central archiving.

+There are three different log records produced by the Cedarling:
+* `Decision` - The result and diagnostics of an authz decision
+* `System` - Startup, debug and other Cedarling messages not related to authz
+* `Metric`- Performance and usage data

 ## Cedarling Policy Store

 By convention, the filename is `cedarling_store.json`.
 It contains all the data the